tailscale/caddy-tailscale/README.md

 different format.
 This demonstrates two different ways that the module can be used (see more details in [Caddyfile](./Caddyfile)).

-  1. port 7000 - authenticate as normal a populate the standard caddy user object
+  1. port 7000 - authenticate as normal and populate the standard caddy user object
   2. port 7100 - do the same, but populate X-Webauth headers and proxy the request to a separate application that knows nothing about Tailscale.